faizollah/flutter_soloud_package/README.md

-# Flutter SoLoud Audio: Professional Sound Effects & Music Implementation
+# Flutter SoLoud Audio: Professional Sound Effects & Music

-# Flutter SoLoud Audio Controller

 A complete implementation of professional audio capabilities for Flutter applications using the flutter_soloud plugin.
 This repository provides a production-ready audio controller that handles sound effects, background music, audio transitions, and effects filtering.